 |---|---|---|

 Microsoft Semantic Kernel may have a learning curve for beginners.
-Consider starting with the free tier before committing to paid plans.
+Consider starting with tutorials and documentation before committing to paid plans.

 Microsoft Semantic Kernel remains relevant in 2026 with In 2026, Semantic Kernel expanded its agent framework with multi-agent orchestration patterns, added native support for Azure AI Agent Service, and introduced process framework for long-running business workflows with step-based execution and event-driven coordination..
 The ai agent builders market continues to grow, making it a solid investment for professionals.